ceciliaguzman/ceciliaguzman/README.md

 # Hello, I'm Cecilia
 <a href="https://linkedin.com/in/ceciliaprofile"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Master’s student in Informatics with a focus in Cybersecurity, combining a strong interest in technology with a dedication to solving complex problems and working with data.
-Passionate about using analytical and technical skills to improve system security, data accuracy, and decision-making.
+Hello, I'm Cecilia Guzman, a Master's in Informatics student at the University of Texas Rio Grande Valley.
+I'm passionate about cybersecurity, networking, databases, and technology solutions.
+My repositories include projects involving Python, Wireshark, network security, database systems, and hands-on cybersecurity labs as I prepare for a career in IT and cybersecurity..

 ## Objective

-Seeking a full-time opportunity in data analysis or cybersecurity to apply technical and analytical skills, gain hands-on experience, and contribute to secure, data-informed operations.
+Seeking an entry-level IT position to apply technical problem-solving, cybersecurity, networking, and information systems knowledge while gaining hands-on experience and contributing to secure and efficient technology operations.

 ## Education
 **The University of Texas Rio Grande Valley (UTRGV)** — M.S.
-Informatics (in progress)
+Informatics (Expected December 2026)

 **B.I.S., Interdisciplinary Studies (Bilingual Education), Magna Cum Laude (Dec 2022)**